xapi-project/xen-api/doc/content/design/numa.md

       = "stub_xc_domain_get_numa_info_node_pages_size"
 ```

-Thia function reports the nunber of NUMA nodes used by a domain
+This function reports the number of NUMA nodes used by a domain
-(supplied as an ergument)
+(supplied as an argument)

 ```ocaml
     type domain_numainfo_node_pages = {